cloudlinux/docs-ubuntu-subsystem/docs/features/README.md

 ### Troubleshooting

-In case the site responds with the error: 503 Service unavailable error
+In case the site responds with the error: 503 Service unavailable.

 1. Be sure that /opt has drwxr-xr-x permissions.
 It can be fixed with the following command: